ycetindil/Tetris-Azure-ACR-Web-App-GitHubActions-Terraform-Docker/README.md

 ## Notes

+- **Pending Task:** When we create new repository secrets via Terraform, GitHub does not make them available immediately to actions that are triggered by events on the repository.
+This is because actions run in a separate environment from the Terraform code and the repository secrets are not immediately propagated to that environment.We need to work around this, adding a step to the pipeline that explicitly refreshes the repository secrets.
 - Since GitHub Actions Pipeline uses an ephemeral agent we need to define a backend to keep our `terraform.tfstate`.
 - To use later in the pipeline we define multiple `github_actions_variable`s.
 - Since we have our Terraform configuration files in a dedicated folder, we need to define this path in the job environment for the steps which need to access to this folder to run.
-- Web app needs credentials to access to the ACR.We configure the web app with the below code:
+- Web app needs credentials to access to the ACR.
+We configure the web app with the below code:
 ```
     - name: 'Set private registry authentication settings'
       run: az webapp config container set --name ${{ vars.WEB_APP_NAME }} --resource-group ${{ vars.RG_NAME }} --docker-registry-server-user ${{ vars.ACR_NAME }} --docker-registry-server-password ${{ secrets.ACR_PASSWORD }}